alphazolam/EMV-Engine/README.md

 # EMV-Engine (REFramework-Scripts)

-This is a repository of my extensive RE Engine Lua script mods, for use with [praydog](https://github.com/praydog) and [Cursey](https://github.com/cursey)'s "REFramework"
+This is a repository of my RE Engine Lua script mods, for use with [praydog](https://github.com/praydog) and [Cursey](https://github.com/cursey)'s "REFramework"
 ### Supported Games:
 * Devil May Cry 5
 * Resident Evil 7